 Once a company has intangible assets or goodwill on its balance sheet, it must annually review the value of those assets to determine whether they are “impaired” and, if so, determine the amount by which the value should be reduced.
 Mercovus can also assist with this impairment analysis.

-The Black-Scholes option pricing method fundamentally transformed the valuation of derivatives.
+Warrants may need to be valued separately from the instruments to which they were attached in accordance with ASC 815 and ASC 820.
 Despite well-documented issues of volatility skews (sneers and smiles), Black-Scholes is widely considered to provide reasonable valuations of simple derivatives.
 But what about complex securities?
 What if a warrant is exercisable into either common stock, or a future round of preferred stock (if one occurs)?
 What if the exercise price is adjustable based on certain milestones?
 These complicating factors “break” Black-Scholes and require the use of customized modeling.

-The appraisers at Mercovus like math and logic: We love modeling the impact of complex terms using statistical software and Monte Carlo simulations.
-Mercovus is equally skilled in taking off its “mathematician hat” and explaining its modeling and valuation assumptions to clients and third-party reviewers in lay terms.
+The appraisers at Mercovus enjoy modeling the impact of complex terms using statistical software and Monte Carlo simulations.
+They are equally skilled in taking off their “mathematician hat” and explaining modeling and valuation assumptions to clients and third-party reviewers in lay terms.
 If you need to account for complex debt or equity securities, Mercovus can help.
-Contact us at firstname.lastname@example.org.
+Contact us at email@example.com.

 See, for example Sundheim, Eric.
 "Implied Volatility and Volatility Smiles in Option-Pricing-Based Security and Business Valuations," Business Valuation Review: Spring 2015, Vol. 34, No. 1, pp. 31-38.